danruod/BERTPhylo/README.md

 We recommend running on a Linux system.
 The setup should be completed within a few minutes.

+The model parameters of BERTPhylo need to be [downloaded](https://drive.google.com/drive/folders/1ocbnwkGMXgkYwLw1KVlVLokooVLmNdNm?usp=sharing) manually and stored in the checkpoints folder under the BERTPhylo directory (`./checkpoints/`)
-The PlantSeqs dataset needs to be [downloaded](https://drive.google.com/drive/folders/1wAQVjLYqlRA_0Xk9I3XvOsh_A-sdb9zZ?usp=sharing) manually and stored in the plantseqs folder under the BERTPhylo directory (`./plantseqs/`).
+The PlantSeqs dataset needs to be [downloaded](https://drive.google.com/drive/folders/1wAQVjLYqlRA_0Xk9I3XvOsh_A-sdb9zZ?usp=sharing) manually and stored in the plantseqs folder under the BERTPhylo directory (`./PlantSeqs/`).

 ## Reproduction Instructions